A Taxonomy of Prompt Modifiers for Text-To-Image Generation: Method

-The author conducted a 3-month autoethnographic study~\cite{10.2307_23032294.pdf,handbook,160940690400300403.pdf} between October 2021 and December 2021.
-This personal ethnography~\cite{crawford1996.pdf} allowed the author to get a ``practitioner’s perspective''~\cite{160940690400300403.pdf} on text-to-image generation by ``learning from self-use''~\cite{p514-neustaedter.pdf}.
-The author experimented with text-to-image synthesis and created digital images with a text-to-image system using notebooks hosted on Google's Colaboratory (Colab)\footnote{https://colab.research.google.com}.
-The author started on average at least one Colab session every work day between October 4 and December 31, 2021.
+The author conducted a 3-month autoethnographic study~\citep{10.2307_23032294.pdf,handbook,160940690400300403.pdf} between October 2021 and December 2021.
+This personal ethnography~\citep{crawford1996.pdf} allowed the author to get a ``practitioner’s perspective''~\citep{160940690400300403.pdf} of text-to-image generation by ``learning from self-use''~\citep{p514-neustaedter.pdf}.
+The author experimented with text-to-image synthesis and created digital images with a text-to-image system using notebooks hosted on Google's Colaboratory (Colab).\footnote{https://colab.research.google.com} The author started on average at least one Colab session every work day between October 4 and December 31, 2021.
 The free tier of Google Colab was used in all sessions.
 This limited the overall working time to about 2 hours per day, depending on the computational power of the assigned resources and whether penalties were incurred the previous day.
-VQGAN-CLIP \cite{VQGANCLIP} was chosen as text-to-image system using a notebook titled ``VQGAN and CLIP (z + quantize method with augmentations)'' \cite{vqganclip-quantize}.
-This VQGAN-CLIP notebook was originally created by Katherine Crowson, with ``modifications by Eleiber \# 8347'' and a ``friendly interface'' by ``Abulafia \# 3734'' and further modifications by Justin John.
-VQGAN-CLIP was selected for several reasons.
-First, VQGAN-CLIP was one of the first text-to-image systems that experienced widespread popularity in the emerging text-to-image art community in 2021.
-This made VQGAN-CLIP instrumental to the growth of the community~\cite{VQGANCLIP}.
+VQGAN--CLIP by \citet{VQGANCLIP} was chosen as text-to-image system using a notebook titled ``VQGAN and CLIP (z + quantize method with augmentations)''.\footnote{https://colab.research.google.com/github/justinjohn0306/VQGAN-CLIP/blob/main/VQGAN\%2BCLIP(Updated).ipynb} This VQGAN--CLIP notebook was originally created by Katherine Crowson, with ``modifications by Eleiber \# 8347'' and a ``friendly interface'' by ``Abulafia \# 3734'' and further modifications by Justin John.
+VQGAN--CLIP was selected for several reasons.
+First, VQGAN--CLIP was one of the first text-to-image systems that experienced widespread popularity in the emerging text-to-image art community in 2021.
+This made VQGAN--CLIP instrumental to the growth of the community~\citep{VQGANCLIP}.
 Second, the system can be executed on Google's Colaboratory (Colab) free of charge.
 The system requires less memory than later systems, and it is therefore less likely that image generation will fail due to insufficient memory.
-Third, the VQGAN-CLIP notebook on Colab is very accessible and straight-forward to use, with only a small number of configuration parameters (c.f. \autoref{fig:promptengineering}).
+Third, the VQGAN--CLIP notebook on Colab is very accessible and straight-forward to use, with only a small number of configuration parameters (cf. \autoref{fig:promptengineering}).
 Last, the system is deterministic.
 Consecutive runs with the same configuration parameters will produce exactly the same images which makes the images reproducible.
 This is not the case with some of the later systems which make use of non-deterministic algorithms.
 The author generated 885 images in the course of this study.

 The autoethnographic research was not conducted from scratch.
 Rather, it was informed by learning from the community on social media.
 To this end, the autoethnographic research was complemented with an online ethnography of the text-to-image art community on Twitter and a study of online community resources, described in the following section.